 You can create codes that have not (yet) been used for coding.
 Such codes are called "free" codes.
+See Coding Data - Basic Concepts.
 This can for example be useful when ideas for codes come to mind during normal coding work and that cannot be applied to the current segment but will be useful later.
-Sometimes you also need free codes for expression conceptual connections in networks.
 If you already have a list of codes, possibly including code descriptions and groupings elsewhere, you can use the option: Importing A List Of Codes.